RuisSoftware/FiveM-Resources-2024/README.md

 Press F2 for your personal inventory.
 Press F3 inside a car for the glovebox inventory.
 Press F3 behind a car for the trunk inventory.
+Press E to open a shop (if in marker).
+Press E to open a vault (if in marker).

 ### Disable default esx inventory: